Department of Biostatistics

 Public Health and Biomedical Research

 Research on foundations has as its goal the development of better strategies, or ways of reasoning, for empirical research.
 For example, past chair William Cochran demonstrated how observational studies can be used to draw inferences about the causal effect of a treatment on a health outcome.
 Jerry Cornfield showed how case control studies can be used to draw valid inferences about parameters in prospective models.
-Today, Richard Royall is leading a transition in statistical reasoning from decision methods (p-values, tests of hypotheses) toward likelihood methods, which quantify scientific evidence.
+Richard Royall led a transition in statistical reasoning from decision methods (p-values, tests of hypotheses) toward likelihood methods, which quantify scientific evidence.

 Biostatistics also includes research on important substantive questions.
-For example, Francesca Dominici and colleagues have used multiple national databases to determine the effects of air pollution on mortality across the 90 largest American cities.
-Marie Diener-West, Jim Tonascia, Steve Piantadosi, and others have led or collaborated in clinical trials of new therapeutic treatments.
-Karen Bandeen-Roche leads and collaborates in research to determine the causes and course, and ultimately to postpone the onset, of disability in older adults.
+For example, faculty member Roger Peng and colleagues have used multiple national databases to determine the effects of air pollution on mortality across the 90 largest American cities.
+Marie Diener-West, Jim Tonascia, and others have led or collaborated in clinical trials of new therapeutic treatments.
+Ingo Ruczinski and his colleagues are identifying genetic determinants of cancers, autism, cleft lip, and other diseases.
+Karen Bandeen-Roche leads in programs, educational initiatives and research to determine the causes and course, and ultimately to postpone the onset, of disability and frailty in older adults.
+Throughout its history and today, Hopkins Biostatistics has embraced a broad definition of our discipline, including foundations, methodology, and applications.
+The faculty's commitment to this inclusive perspective and the support of the School's administration and faculty are two of the intangible yet critical components of the Department's current and future success.

 Return to Academics List | Return to Home Page